 Past Perfect Tense

 Past Perfect Tense is placed between the two past actions.
 The action that occurred earlier is called the Past Perfect Tense, and the later action is called simple past or past indefinite tense.
-Past Perfect Tense takes ‘had’ as its help verb and past participle form added after the main verb.
+Past Perfect Tense takes ‘had’ as its help verb, and the past participle form is added after the main verb.
 For example:

 - I had left the house before my brother came.

 - He had reached the school before the class started.

 - She met her friend after her father had gone.

 - Mr. Zamal had found guilty of his workers before they did the task.

 - Zamina had known the story after she heard it.

 Structure: Subject+had+Verb(past participle form)+Object

 Let us see the different forms of Past Perfect Tense: